 Ingredients

-- 2 pkg.
-(4-serving size) Jell-O vanilla flavor instant pudding & pie filling
+- 2 packages (4-serving size) Jell-O vanilla flavor instant pudding & pie filling

 Instructions

-- Preheat oven to 350° F. Place a mixing bowl and beater(s) into the freezer to chill, for beating the cream
+- Preheat oven to 350°F. Place a mixing bowl and beater(s) into the freezer to chill, for beating the cream.
+Gather twelve wide-mouth 8-ounce glass jars.

-- for the graham cracker crust layer: Stir together the graham cracker crumbs, sugar, cinnamon, and salt.
+- Stir the graham cracker crumbs, sugar, cinnamon, and salt in a large bowl.
 Then add the melted butter and stir until evenly moistened.
-Spread mixture in a 9'' x 13'' pan and bake for 5 minutes.
-Stir and bake for another minute or two, or until crumbs are fragrant and nicely browned.
-Be careful not to burn.
+Spread the mixture in a 9"x13'' pan.
+Bake for 5 minutes.
+Stir and bake for another 1-2 minutes or until nicely browned.
 Remove from oven and let cool completely while you prepare the other pie layers.

-- for the pumpkin layer: Pour the milk into a large bowl.
-Add the pumpkin, pudding mixes, and spices.
-Beat with a wire whisk for 2 minutes, or until very well blended.
-The mixture should be quite thick.
+- Pour milk into a large bowl.
+Add pumpkin, pudding mixes, and spices.
+Beat with a wire whisk for 2 minutes or until very well blended.

 I found you on pinterest.
 This pie looks fabulous.